-The statistics are divided in three parts the first one is the global statistics:
+The statistics are divided in three parts and the first one is the global statistics:

-When you arrive on this screen the statistics who are displayed are the global statistics for all the campaigns.
+When you arrive on this screen the statistics that are displayed are the global statistics for all the campaigns.

 In the first part of the statistics you'll have these stats in percentage:

 - Successfully sent: The percentage of all the mails that could be sent by your sending method (your server / an SMTP service...)

 - Open rate: The percentage of the mails that have been opened (not 100% reliable as it only works when the user shows images in their mail client, but close to the "real" number)

 - Click rate: The percentage of the mails in which the user clicked a link (100% reliable this time)

 - Bounce rate: The percentage of mails that register a bounce (email address does not exist, blocked by filters, etc...)

 - Unsubscribe rate: The percentage of users which unsubscribed from the email you've selected.
 If you didn't select any email you won't have this statistic shown.